Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Bochner Laplacian on tensor powers

 of the model $\mathsf{k}$-Bochner Laplacian \prettyref{eq:N model Bochner} for $\mathsf{k}\coloneqq k\varepsilon^{r}$.
 One next chooses

 of the given form so that $\textrm{ord}_{\mathsf{y}}\left(R_{0}^{L}\right)<r-2$ by \prettyref{eq:loc. non-deg. hyp}.
 Then

 follows by a stationary phase type argument as in \prettyref{thm:Bochner heat kernel expansion}.
 A similar argument applied to the subsequent terms in \prettyref{eq: leading heat kernel off sing.}, which are given by convolution integrals with the leading part, shows that $\int d\theta'e^{-ik\varepsilon^{r}\theta'}\,a_{2j}\left(\mathsf{y},\theta';\frac{1}{\varepsilon^{2}k^{2/r}}\right)=O\left(\mathsf{k}^{-\infty}\right)$, $\forall j$.
-In particular the terms of \prettyref{eq: leading heat kernel off sing.} are integrable in $\varepsilon$ for fixed $k$.
-Finally \prettyref{eq:leading term near sing.}, \prettyref{eq: leading heat kernel off sing.}, \prettyref{eq: heat ker. int away sing.} and a Taylor expansion for $f$ near $\mathsf{y}=0$ combine to give \prettyref{eq:trace expansion Bochner}. \end{proof}
+In particular, the terms of \prettyref{eq:Bochner of diag heat kernel exp.}, \prettyref{eq: leading heat kernel off sing.} are integrable in $\varepsilon$ for fixed $k$.
+Thus \prettyref{eq:leading term near sing.}, \prettyref{eq: leading heat kernel off sing.}, \prettyref{eq: heat ker. int away sing.} and a Taylor expansion for $f$ near $\mathsf{y}=0$ combine to give \prettyref{eq:trace expansion Bochner}. \end{proof}